mencargo/mencargo.github.io/42/readme.md

 ### check stuff:
 `git status` pay attention to the messages

-`git log` check that your HEAD is in the same commit than origin/master
+`git log` check that your HEAD is in the same commit as origin/master

 `git ls-files` list of commited files

+`git diff-tree --no-commit-id --name-only -r <commit-hash>` list of files staged at a specific commit

 ## ZSH (~/.zshrc)